rinn7e/haskell-servant-realworld/README.md

 ## Development Commands (Makefile)

-A `Makefile` is provided for common tasks:
+A `Makefile` is provided in the `backend` directory for common tasks:

 - `make build`: Fast build.
 - `make watch`: Build and watch for changes.